Thaksin Shinawatra: The War on Drugs

+In a 2003 birthday address, King Bhumibol subtly criticised the handling of the war on drugs by the government, hinting at a misplacement of accountability for its casualties onto him, despite constitutional provisions that exempt the monarch from governmental responsibilities.
+The King expressed concern over the broader accountability within the country, emphasising the challenge of identifying and distinguishing the casualties caused by state actions and others.
+The speech delicately pointed out the legal and moral responsibilities of the government officials in managing national crises.

 Bhumibol also asked the commander of the police to investigate the killings.
 Police Commander Sant Sarutanond reopened investigations into the deaths, and again claimed that few of the deaths were at the hands of the police.

 The war on drugs was widely criticised by the international community.
 Thaksin requested that the UN Commission on Human Rights send a special envoy to evaluate the situation, but said in an interview, "The United Nations is not my father.
 I am not worried about any UN visit to Thailand on this issue."

 After the 2006 coup, the military junta appointed a committee to investigate the anti-drug campaign.
 Former Attorney General Kanit Na Nakorn led the committee.
 Concerning the committee's results The Economist reported in January 2008: "Over half of those killed in 2003 had no links to the drugs trade.
 The panel blamed the violence on a government 'shoot-to-kill' policy based on flawed blacklists.
 But far from leading to the prosecutions of those involved, its findings have been buried.
 The outgoing interim prime minister, Surayud Chulanont, took office vowing to right Mr Thaksin's wrongs.
 Yet this week he said there was insufficient evidence to take legal action over the killings.
 It is easy to see why the tide has turned.
 Sunai Phasuk, a researcher for Human Rights Watch, a lobbying group, says that the panel's original report named the politicians who egged on the gunmen.
 But after the PPP won last month's elections, those names were omitted."

 While he was opposition leader, Abhisit Vejjajiva accused Thaksin of crimes against humanity for his alleged role in the campaign.
-After being appointed Prime Minister, Abhisit opened an investigation into the killings, claiming that a successful probe could lead to prosecution by the International Criminal Court.
+After being appointed prime minister, Abhisit opened an investigation into the killings, claiming that a successful probe could lead to prosecution by the International Criminal Court.
 Former attorney-general Kampee Kaewcharoen led the investigation and the investigation committee was approved by Abhisit's Cabinet.
 Abhisit denied that the probe was politically motivated.
 Witnesses and victims were urged to report to the Department of Special Investigation, which operated directly under Abhisit's control.